Ranycy/skincare-recomendation/README.md

 ## 📄 License

-This project was developed for educational and research purposes as part of the Dicoding x Bangkit Capstone Project.
+This project was developed for educational and research purposes as part of the Dicoding x Pijak Capstone Project.